 My feet have survived today but my knee only lasted 1 hour this morning before painkillers were required.
 Chris suffered with her toe blister which is now the size of Africa.

 We went straight to the ‘only pub in the village’ where we had a celebratory ‘pint’.
-Now relaxing in our room looking at Scotland (see lead picture).
+Now relaxing in our room looking at Scotland (see picture above).

 We enjoyed Hadrian’s Wall but will be glad to be home again after 6 days!
-We collected £4000 for Planets Cancer Charity but this challenge was so much more than that – it was one of a number of Turning Points in my quest for a decent quality of life and a positive outlook for the future while living with and beyond cancer.
+We collected £4000 for PLANETS, a charity founded by my surgeon.
+But this challenge was so much more than that – it was one of a number of Turning Points in my quest for a decent quality of life and a positive outlook for the future while living with and beyond cancer.
 It also created my blog site which is still here today!